 Cons

-A BBC Gardeners’ World Magazine Best Buy award-winner for sustainability, this gun is made using at least 65% recycled household waste for the plastic parts and the stainless metal parts consists of more than 45% recycled material.
+A BBC Gardeners’ World Magazine Best Buy for sustainability, this gun is made using at least 65% recycled household waste for the plastic parts, and the metal parts consist of more than 45% recycled material, plus it comes in totally cardboard packaging printed with water-based ink, so it can safely go on your compost heap or in the recycling.
+It’s also both frost and UV-resistant, so it won’t degrade if it’s left out outside, and it’s durable and long-lasting, which also helps its sustainability credentials.
 It’s light and neatly designed, featuring an ergonomic handle, which means it’s comfortable to hold and use.
-It also has a lockable trigger, and a roll-lever at the back of the spray head, so you can adjust the flow whilst you’re watering.
-However, it only has one spray pattern, which is a gentle shower, so you’re limited to general watering jobs, but if you’re prepared to compromise on the spray pattern options, this is a great eco-friendly alternative to plastic spray guns.
-It also comes with integrated frost protection and a generous five-year warranty.
+It also has a lockable trigger and a roll lever at the back of the spray head, so you can adjust the flow whilst you’re watering.
+However, there’s no choice of sprays.

 The Gardena EcoLine Basic Set is also available, which includes an adjustable jet nozzle as well as a tap connector, adapter, hose connector and water stop.